-If you have a partner, but are not married or in a civil partnership
+If you have a partner but are not married

-If you have a partner, but you are not married or in a civil partnership, they have no legal right to inherit anything.
+If you have a partner, but you are not married, they have no legal right to inherit anything.
 This is true even if you have lived with a partner for many years.
-But they may be able to apply to a court for a payment from your estate if they are dependent on you.
+However, they may be able to apply to a court for a payment from your estate if they are dependent on you.
 Other relatives and friends can also do this.

-If you live in Scotland and die without making a will
+If you live in Scotland

 The rules in Scotland are different, but your estate will also probably go to your closest relatives.
+For more information about legal rights in Scotland when there is no will, speak to a solicitor.